 63. Which responds more rapidly to increased H+?

-64. When peripheral chemoreceptors become insensitive to H+ levels because of high PaO2, what does ventilatory response depend on?
+64. When peripheral chemoreceptors become insensitive to H+ levels because of a high PaO2, what does the ventilatory response depend on?

 65. Does a diagnosis of COPD on a patient’s chart automatically mean high PaCO2 or that O2 administration may be associated with hypercapnia?

-No, these characteristics are only displayed in severe end-stage disease; a small percentage of patients.
+No, these characteristics are only displayed in severe end-stage disease.

 66. Should O2 be withheld from acutely hypoxemic patients with COPD?